There are controls on the weight and axle loads of vehicles. This is to ensure safety is maintained through proper use of New Zealand’s road network.

 Is a single unit (ie no heavy trailer)

-Does not exceed the total mass limits (external link) noted in the rule.
+The total mass does not exceed the total mass limits (external link) noted in the rule.

 From 1 February 2017, you can apply for a specialist vehicle permit by submitting an application to the road controlling authority (external link) of the road network you want to use, or through the online permit portal (external link) .
+You will also need to apply for a specialist vehicle road user charges (RUC) licence (see below for more information).

 Permits are issued at the discretion of road controlling authorities.